 As an Italian-American, I take my Italian food in Seattle very seriously.
 There are buzzy places you go for the national accolades, and then there are neighborhood joints you frequent for the old school focus on consistently churning out comfort food favorites.

-Ristorante Picolinos fills that latter category, and they do it in a way that toes the line between casual and upscale.
+Ristorante Picolinos fits in that latter category, and they do it in a way that toes the line between casual and upscale.
 They’re located on a deceptively huge lot in a residential neighborhood north of Ballard.
 I’ll never forget how surprised I was to find a huge backyard garden that makes for one of the most romantic restaurants in Seattle.
 Yet during the day they sling coffee and sandwiches from the in-house bakery connected to the main dining room.

 Like a true go-to Seattle restaurant, there’s one dish I order every single time I’m here, and that’s the Ravioli al Formaggio con Burro e Salvia.
 The ravioli is more complex than your traditional one because it’s stuffed with goat cheese, Parmesan, and ricotta.
 It’s also shaped more like a tortellini and is lightly pan-fried to add texture.
 Then it’s finished in a brown butter sage sauce and tomato drizzle, and lastly garnished with crispy sage.
 I’m literally salivating while writing this!